Two arrested in assault on police officer Brian D. Sicknick, who died after Jan. 6 Capitol riot

 Sicknick’s family has not spoken publicly, and their spokeswoman said in February they decided against conducting interviews.

-Sicknick of northern New Jersey, is survived his older brothers, Ken and Craig, parents Charles and Gladys Sicknick, and his girlfriend of 11 years, Sandra Garza.
+Sicknick, of northern New Jersey, is survived by his older brothers, Ken and Craig, parents Charles and Gladys Sicknick, and his girlfriend of 11 years, Sandra Garza.

-Sen. Cory Booker (D-N.J.), paid tribute to Sicknick on the Senate floor, saying the officer understood “that wearing that uniform, wearing that badge, that you had a sacred duty to protect this sacred space.”
+Sen. Cory Booker (D-N.J.) paid tribute to Sicknick on the Senate floor, saying the officer understood “that wearing that uniform, wearing that badge, that you had a sacred duty to protect this sacred space.”

 The senator described Sicknick’s death as a “crime” that “demands the full attention of federal law enforcement.”
 He said “when white supremacists attacked our nation’s capital, they took the life of one of our officers.
-They spilled his blood, they took our son away from his parents.
+They spilled his blood, they took a son away from his parents.
 They took a sibling away from their brothers.”

 Beaten, sprayed with mace and hit with stun guns: Police describe injuries to dozens of officers during assault on U.S. Capitol